abhinavvv03/Rubber-Duckey/Payload---runexe-from-sd.md

 echo Hello World!!! > Message.txt
 ```

 The encoders now support the repeat command, so should only be a problem if you are using an old encoder.
+Encoders also now support white space in the duck script, so functions have been separated with white space.